 Here’s a list of 10 people skills that every government employee should have:

 While you may not want to buy into each of them, even having an open mind to consider them will lead to people respecting you.
 Being receptive to other people’s opinions does not mean that you necessarily have to agree with them.
 It just means you can respect the opinion of others and consider it.

 We live in a world where we tend to talk more than we should, rather than listening to others.
 If we listen to others, we make them feel valued, and when they feel valued, they are going to be more dedicated to the team and mission.

 Having empathy means that you have the ability to understand someone else’s feelings.
 If you feel empathy for others, you are more likely to try to work out differences diplomatically.

 Having tolerance means you will be able to accept the idea that others engage in other practices and beliefs that may not coincide with your own.
 We essentially live in a “melting pot,” where there are people from all walks of life.
 Chances are good that you will work around people who engage in different practices and have different beliefs, or you will work with the public that does.

-- Self-awareness.
 When you have self-awareness, you know what it is that makes you tick.
 You know what makes you get worked up and what makes you get frustrated.
 Having self-awareness will help you to remain being a stronger person who is better able to perform their position.
 You will be able to identify your strengths and weaknesses and compensate for them where necessary.

 As the saying goes, patience is a virtue.
 In any type of career, government jobs included, having patience is a skill that everyone needs.
 It’s important to remember that good things come to those who wait, and sometimes there are delays in change and things can move slowly, especially when it comes to the government.

 There are a lot of things that can be done to de-stress, such as doing yoga, Tai Chi, journaling, mediating, and practicing breathing exercises.
 Find out what works for you and then use it when you feel the stress of the job, or even your home life, growing.

 Being a great leader means being able to bring out the best in others.
 Every good leader knows how to effectively motivate people, bring out their best skills, and have them contribute as a team.
 This is a skill that is invaluable, especially for those who want to be promoted to higher positions within the government.

 Being able to negotiate with others, whether it is fellow employees, the public, or for business-to-business transactions, can be a skill that can save the government money, as well as help people get along.
 Being able to negotiate effectively is a skill that takes practice, but can be learned in time.

 It’s never out of style to be respectful to others, even if many believe it is something we are losing in our society.
 Being courteous to others will help you gain respect in return.
 It also makes for a more peaceful and satisfying work environment for employees, as well as anyone in the public or business sector that you may work with.

 Pick one or two of these skills to start with and make a point of working on them while at work.
 Notice the difference you feel in yourself and that you see in those around you as a result of your positive changes.
 Chances are, the more you focus on having these great people skills, the better and more valuable employee you will become.

 When exhibiting these skills, those around the person will in turn begin to have them as well.
 Just like a cold, attitudes in the workplace are highly transmittable.
 Those who focus on being an employee that is easy to get along with and ready to help motivate others will soon become a star on the team.